Oracle Backend for Microservices and AI

 Setup

-Oracle Backend for Spring Boot and Microservices is available in the OCI Marketplace.
+Oracle Backend for Microservices and AI is available in the OCI Marketplace.

 Prerequisites

-You must meet the following prerequisites to use Oracle Backend for Spring Boot and Microservices.
+You must meet the following prerequisites to use Oracle Backend for Microservices and AI.
 You need:

 • An Oracle Cloud Infrastructure (OCI) account in a tenancy with sufficient quota to create the following: